The silver horse has a very attractive coat dilution, especially on the black-based horses, and is therefore highly valued.

 This gene has no effect or minimal on chestnut horses because it does not act on red pigment or acts very subtly.

-However, although the Silver gene will not dilute a red horse, it can be a carrier of the gene and thus potentially pass the gene on to its offspring.
+However, although the Silver gene will not dilute a red horse, this horse can be a carrier of the gene and thus potentially pass the gene on to its offspring.

 Silver Genes Inheritance